a53ali/react-lifecycle-visualizer/README.md

  * The goal here is to understand `componentDidMount`.
   This snippet is quite common and can you spot the side effect of setting state in `componentDidMount`?
   Hint: what are we triggering multiple times?
+ * Now that you understand the possible side effects, what are the possible use cases to use `componentDidMount`?
+ Hint: Think about data and page load.